BUTT ERFLIES

 Hemaris tityus (Linnaeus, 1758)

-The wingspan is 38–42 mm.
+Wingspan 38–42 mm.

-Distribution: From Europe and Minor Asia through Central Asia to Southern Siberia.
+Distribution: From Europe and Asia Minor through Central Asia to Southern Siberia.

 Chrysalis